htyagi/CovidSim/README.md

 # CovidSim: An agent based simulator for COVID-19 testing and policy interventions

-This library provides an agent based simulation for COVID-19 evolution in a city.
+This library for Python 3 provides an agent based simulation for COVID-19 evolution in a city.
 The city is divided into various localities and agents are distributed across localities in proportion to population densities.
 Each agent has a COVID state which evolves according to an SEIR model.
 There is also another Flu state corresponding to a flu with similar symptoms as COVID-19 which evolves according to an SI model.
-In addition, agents interact with other agents in their neighborhood and across localities.
+In addition, agents interact with other agents in their neighbourhood and across localities.
 When an agent in COVID state S meets another agent in  COVID state I, its COVID state updates to I with some probability, thereby infecting the former agent.
 In the current version, the interaction across localities is based a single OD matrix for traffic flow across the city.

 Along with state evolution for the health of the population, this simulator integrates testing policies (such as contact tracing) as well as policy interventions (such as Lockdown).
 A testing policy chooses which agent to test.
-It can use obserable features such as if an agent is symptomatic or not, but, obviously, cannot rely on the COVID state of an agent.
+It can use observable features such as if an agent is symptomatic or not, but, obviously, cannot rely on the COVID state of an agent.
 An intervention policy can rely on the entire testing history.

 **Dependencies**

+- Python 3
 - geopandas
 - pandas
 - scipy